evmos/academy/README.md

 ### Steps to create a pull request:

 You must have git installed and configured on your local computer.

-#### Step 1: Clone the repository:
+#### Step 1: Fork the repository:

+#### Step 2: Clone the repository

 SSH: